Gui0r/Arduino/Codigo.md

     if (sumControl == 1) { // If the control signal is active
         int carryIn = 0; // Initialize carry bit

-        // Calculate the sum and carry for each bit result1a = sumBit(bit1a, bit2a, carryIn);
+        result1a = sumBit(bit1a, bit2a, carryIn);
         carryIn = sumCarryBit(bit1a, bit2a, carryIn);
         result1b = sumBit(bit1b, bit2b, carryIn);